baraarami/reading-notes/README.md

- For the someone who read this , hello , i'm hopeing that you're doing will! :smiling_face_with_three_hearts:
+ For the someone who read this , hello , i'm hopeing that you're doing will   ! :smiling_face_with_three_hearts:

 My name is bara'a rami al-jahmani :blush: , i'm 22 years old , , a fresh graduated student from yarmouk university , my major was management information system , my grade when i gratuated was good .